Looking for fun writing prompts to spark your kids’ creative thinking? Well, then keep on reading.

 - Write about what you would do if you could read minds for one day.

-- You are able to spy on your friends and family for one day and they don’t know you’re there.
+- You can spy on your friends and family for one day and they don’t know you’re there.
 What do you think you’d see?

 - Your grandma tells you a shocking secret and you’re not allowed to tell anybody else!
 How do you react to this crazy secret?